dbcollection/dbcollection/README.md

 ## Contributing

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
+If you would like to see additional languages being supported, please consider contributing to the project.

 If you are interested in fixing issues and contributing directly to the code base, please see the document [How to Contribute](https://github.com/farrajota/dbcollection/wiki/How-to-Contribute).